kelvinsima2/Kelvin_Portfolio/README.md

 - A python [main program](https://github.com/kelvinsima2/Student-Results/blob/main/menu.py) which provided the required menu options to the module leader for the program functionalities was created using the tkinter library.

 # [Project 3: Baseball Games Data Analysis](https://github.com/kelvinsima2/Baseball_teams_analysis_R_project/blob/main/baseball%20project.Rmd)
 - This project involved using several datasets about American baseball from the R package 'Lahman'.
-It is adapted from 21MAP501 Coursework (Loughborough University).
+It is adapted from Loughborough University's 21MAP501 Coursework.
 - A simple linear regression model was developed in order to predict the logarithm (base 10) of mean salaries of baseball teams.
 This is showm in Figure 2.
 - A multiple regression model was developed to predict the number of runs made by a player based on features such as player age, height, team, year, position and number of hits.
 - Finally a lasso regression model for logistic regression was explored in order to predict division winners.
 The sum of specificity and sensitivity was between 1.79 and 1.87 for all 3 divisions, indicating that the prediction was almost equally good across all divisions.
 - The pdf of the knitted R notebook can be found [here](https://github.com/kelvinsima2/Baseball_teams_analysis_R_project/blob/main/Baseball%20Project.pdf)

-# [Project 4: Hate Speech Predictor] ()
+# [Project 4: Hate Speech Predictor] (https://github.com/kelvinsima2/Hate-Speech-Detector/blob/main/notebooks/Hate_Speech_Detector.ipynb)
+- The main aim of this project is detecting subtle hate-speech in a sentence.
+The data used was obtained from [Microsoft's TOXIGEN dataset](https://github.com/microsoft/TOXIGEN).
+- The model aims to detect subtle hate against ethnicity, sexual orientation, gender and disability.
+- A convolutional neural network (CNN) model was used, and accuracies of 100% were achieved using the test data.
+- This model is still under development.
+More data is needed to detect crude hate speech.